solarstrings/0006_GodotCSharpHowtoStylizedWaterShader/README.md

-# -0005_GodotCSharpHowtoStylizedWaterShader
+# Godot C# How to Episode #6 - Stylized Water Shader

-Godot C# How to Episode #6 - Stylized Water Shader
+How to create a stylized water shader in the Godot engine